 The updated financial strategy combines low-interest, short-term financing from B.C.’s Municipal Financing Authority (MFA) to fund the construction of HJCRC, and through disposition of city-owned land when the project is completed in 2025.
 While delivering this important project, mitigating the financial impact on taxpayers remains a key priority.

-The projects in this larger program are:
+The projects in the overall HJ site redevelopment program are:

-- Construction of a new HJCRC
+• Construction of a new HJCRC

-- Relocation and construction of a new North Vancouver Lawn Bowling Club and lawn bowling facilities;
+• Relocation and construction of a new North Vancouver Lawn Bowling Club and lawn bowling facilities;

-- Upgrades to the Mickey McDougall Community Recreation Centre;
+• Relocation of the Flicka Gymnastics Club to the Mickey McDougall Community Recreation Centre;

-- Relocation and construction of a new Silver Harbour Centre;
+• Relocation and construction of a new Silver Harbour Centre;

 In November 2021, the City terminated its Offer to Lease for Phase 2 of the HJNL as a result of the developer not meeting a key contractual term of the agreement – prompting Council’s request for an updated Financial Strategy for the project.